buraglio/resume/Nick-Buraglio-Resume.md

 - Team lead and architect for campus research networking initiatives including Science DMZ architecture and deployment.

-- Primary engineer, architect and representative for PeoriaNEXT, a layer2/3 hub site for Peoria, IL campuses as well as multiple medical facilities and private industry.
+- Primary engineer, architect, and representative for PeoriaNEXT, a layer2/3 internet exchange for Peoria, IL campuses as well as multiple medical facilities and private industry.

-- Networking team lead and primary network architect for UC2B, a BTOP funded fiber to the premises ISP and NATOA broadband project of the year awardee.
+- Team lead and primary network architect for UC2B, a BTOP funded fiber to the premises ISP and NATOA broadband project of the year awardee.